tajpatel58/MLOps-ZoomCamp/03-orchestration/My_Notes.md

 Start Prefect UI: `prefect server start`

 Note the server will start on a particular port and pipeline metadata will be stored in SQLite database (like Mlflow).
 We need to make sure our UI starts correctly and knows where the database is located.
+Database is located by default in `~//prefect`

 - The "cat_facts.py" gives a basic example of a task and flow within Prefect.
 We can simply run the scripts once the flows/tasks are setup and the "flow" run will appear on our Prefect UI.